Category Archives: Lancashire Witches Walk.

 Bowland Beth.
 The life of an English Hen Harrier.
 David Cobham.
 William Collins.

-The bothy was unlocked but the flagged floor had been soiled by animals.
+The bothy was unlocked, but animals had soiled the flagged floor.
 It did not look an attractive proposition for an overnight stay now, but would soon clean up.

 Onwards down the valley with a few stream crossings and then we climbed back up the road passing on the way the remains of the House of Croasdale, a 17th century farmhouse built on the site of an ancient hunting lodge.
 It would have witnessed the witches being taken across the fells.